arvidn/libtorrent/trunk/docs/manual.rst

 ``need_save_resume`` is true if this torrent has unsaved changes to its download state and statistics since the last resume data was saved.

+``ip_filter_applies`` is true if the session global IP filter applies to this torrent.
+This defaults to true.

 peer_info
 =========